-- 9.2 The Statutory valuation results show liabilities that are higher than those that would have been brought out by application of the valuation basis adopted for the valuation as at 30 June 2005.
-A summary reconciliation between the expected valuation results and the actual valuation results is given in Section 10 of this report. - 9.3 The current Fund Share valuation gives results that are somewhat different from the results that were determined under the 2005 valuation.
-The Fund share of benefits brought out by the 2005 valuation was determined as 24.6%, lower than the 2004 valuation (26.7%).
-The 30 June 2006 Fund Share valuation results show that the 24.6% share is no longer appropriate, as the fund share of benefits has increased to 26.0%.
-The rate will be reviewed again as part of the valuation processes as at 30 June 2007.
+9.2 The Statutory valuation results show liabilities that are higher than those that would have been brought out by application of the valuation basis adopted for the valuation as at 30 June 2006.
+A summary reconciliation between the expected valuation results and the actual valuation results is given in Section 10 of this report.

+9.3 The current Fund Share valuation gives results that are somewhat different from the results that were determined under the 2006 valuation.
+The Fund share of benefits brought out by the 2006 valuation was determined as 26.0%, higher than the 2005 valuation (24.6%).
+The 30 June 2007 Fund Share valuation results show that the 26.0% share is no longer appropriate, as the fund share of benefits has increased to 29.0%.
+This is due to the strong investment performance and the change in assumptions (primarily the increase in the discount rate).
+The rate will be reviewed again as part of the valuation processes as at 30 June 2008.